solerante/cdda-tiled-extension/readme.md

 ### File > Export As... > CDDA map format

-"Export" the current map "for CDDA" (that's a stretch).
+Export the current map as a json for CDDA.

+- Furniture and Terrain (items, monsters, and other entities not quite)
 - Map must be open in Tiled
-- Takes a bit of time.

 ### Tileset > Find CDDA Tile